 Sonotronics proudly introduces this new addition to available fisheries research technologies.
 This small, inexpensive, long life unit allows for tracking of fish passage within its detection area.
 Strings, arrays, or individual receivers can be utilized depending on the resolution of detection desired in the study.
-One of the main principles behind the miniSUR is its ability to save valuable field time by simplifying deployments thus reducing project costs.
-The miniSUR brings new features and options to the marketplace aiding in the continued development of fisheries research technologies.
+One of the main principles behind the miniSURT is its ability to save valuable field time by simplifying deployments thus reducing project costs.
+The miniSURT brings new features and options to the marketplace aiding in the continued development of fisheries research technologies.

-1. Site fidelity sudies
+1. Site fidelity studies

 2. Spawning area detection

 5. Gates for Active tracking boundaries

 The miniSURT allows simple mooring by using tie-wraps to connect to small rope.
 Transmitters within the units detection area will be logged to the on board memory along with date and time.
 The miniSURT may be configured in the field to allow frequency scanning for ACT coded transmitters, or use with rcode transmitters.